The Importance of Accreditation for Polygraph Examiners

 Clients should always choose accredited polygraph examiners.
 The dedication to ethical practices and ongoing professional development makes accredited examiners indispensable assets in fields that rely on accurate assessments of truth.

 Focused Polygraph in Bethesda, MD is nationally accredited and a member in good standing of the American Polygraph Association and the Maryland Polygraph Association.
-25 years experience in the private sector, law enforcement, and national intelligence agencies.
+With 25 years of experience in the private sector, law enforcement, and national intelligence agencies, we prioritize client confidence and accuracy.

 Reach out on our contact page or text 202-701-1597 for a no-obligation consultation.